Private Letter Ruling Attorney for High-Value Tax Certainty

 • Evaluate whether a PLR is the right strategy

-• Frame issues to maximize the likelihood of of a favorable ruling
+• Frame issues to maximize the likelihood of a favorable ruling

 • Engage effectively with IRS Chief Counsel